7s4r/credit-card-reader/README.md

 # credit-card-reader
-Easy reading and writing on smartcards over PC/SC with Node.js
+Easy reading on credit cards over PC/SC or NFC with Node.js

 ## Requirements